Emergency Medical Technician Training

 - Define and use medical terminology accurately

-- Perform the skills essential to the EMT according to Ivy Tech Community College and state standards
+- Perform the skills essential to the EMT according to St. Joseph Regional Medical Center and state standards

 - Successfully understand and show competency in all 1997 National Objectives